Wainwright wins 5th straight as Cards deck Mets 7-0 - NewsBreak

 Wainwright wins 5th straight as Cards deck Mets 7-0

-NEW YORK — (AP) — Adam Wainwright won his fifth straight start in a rare matchup of 40-year-old pitchers, and the St. Louis Cardinals blanked the New York Mets 7-0 on Monday night.
+NEW YORK -- Adam Wainwright won his fifth straight start in a rare matchup of 40-year-old pitchers, and the St. Louis Cardinals blanked the New York Mets 7-0 on Monday night.

 Paul Goldschmidt homered and had two RBIs for the surging Cardinals, who have won five of six.
 St. Louis is tied with San Diego at 74-69, a half-game behind Cincinnati for the second NL wild card.